COVID-19 Testing Procedure with Outer Cape Health Services:

 The following procedures and protocols are in place:

-1. If an OCHS patient believes that they meet the criteria for testing, please call Outer Cape Health Services first at 508-905-2888.
+1. If an individual believes that they meet the criteria for testing, please call Outer Cape Health Services first at 508-905-2888.
 Please DO NOT come into any of our health centers.

-2. Symptoms for COVID-19 can include a cough, fever of 99.6 or greater, difficulty breathing/shortness of breath.
+2. Symptoms for COVID-19 can include fever, chills, shaking chills, coughing and signs of a lower respiratory illness, as well as fatigue, sore throat, headache, body aches or new loss of a sense of taste or smell.
 Risk factors for contraction of the coronavirus include close contact with a person known to have COVID-19.

-3. Nasal swab samples will only be taken for testing from OCHS patients after all clinical information is considered and a risk assessment is done by an Outer Cape Health Services clinician.
+3. Nasal swab samples will be taken for testing after all clinical information is considered and a risk assessment is done by an Outer Cape Health Services clinician.

-4. If we confirm that testing is required, an OCHS provider wearing full protective gear will meet patients for swabbing outside at our respective health center ambulance bay areas to discuss symptoms and obtain samples.
+4. If we confirm that testing is required, an OCHS provider wearing full protective gear will meet patients for swabbing outside our Wellfleet or Provincetown health centers to obtain samples.

-7. Quest Diagnostics is not swabbing or testing on site at any Outer Cape Health Services locations.
+6. Quest Diagnostics is not swabbing or testing on site at any Outer Cape Health Services locations.
 Quest is sending swab samples to their own off-Cape labs for testing.
+Quest Diagnostics also offers COVID-19 anitbody testing independently of Outer Cape Health Services.

-9. Presently, it is taking three to four days to obtain test results.
+8. Presently, test results take up to three to four days to obtain test results.

 What should I do if I feel symptoms?